spacebeam/research/site/content/community.md

 Title: Stochastic community
-Date: 2016-08-15 14:20
+Date: 2017-07-16 14:21
 Category: Community

-Grow by groups of cloud forest monkeys, artists, scientists, and researchers that create open-source resources and free public services where humans and machines can easily find new knowledge and information models.
+Growed by groups of cloud forest monkeys, artists, scientists, and researchers that create open-source resources and free public services where humans and machines can easily find new information models and knowledge.

-The laboratory conducts multidisciplinary research in the fields of inconsistency robustness, real-time communications and high-performance computing.
+The laboratory conducts multidisciplinary research in the fields of artificial intelligence, inconsistency robustness, real-time communications and high-performance computing.

-## Code and wiki
+### Code and wiki

 The GitHub [organization](https://github.com/nonsensews) is [https://github.com/nonsensews.](https://github.com/nonsensews)